ppy/osu-wiki/news/2018/2018-11-01-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/osu/min.jpg)](https://osu.ppy.sh/beatmapsets/777322)

 ::happy30::{ user=27767 }'s rendition of "min" by Chata perfectly captures the flow of the song.
 Contrasting jumps and antijumps on varied rhythms make this map a blast to play.
-Adding on to that, ::Net0::{ user=5099768 } and [bossandy](https://osu.ppy.sh/users/360437) did a great job supporting the Lunatic with their spread, as each difficulty strikes the perfect balance between referencing the highest difficulty and introducing new ideas.
+Adding on to that, ::Net0::{ user=5099768 } and ::bossandy::{ user=360437 } did a great job supporting the Lunatic with their spread, as each difficulty strikes the perfect balance between referencing the highest difficulty and introducing new ideas.
 Don't miss out on this gem!

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/osu/moment-of-betrayal.jpg)](https://osu.ppy.sh/beatmapsets/776247)